SERVE on Campus

 Current Needs for Copeland Ministry: Up to 5 volunteers to read with children in the library.
 Contact Ann Taylor

-Women’s Missionary Union: The Lucy Wright Parker Mission Group (morning meeting) and the Serendipity Mission Group (evening meeting).
-These groups enjoy guest speakers and a meal together and discuss ways to minister to the community.
+Women’s Missionary Union: The Serendipity Mission Group (Tuesday Evening).
+This groups enjoy guest speakers and a meal together and discuss ways to minister to the community.
 Serve at the soup kitchen, St. Johns Towers, Friendship Community Center and many other ministry opportunities in our community.
 Pray together and support each other.

 Helping Hands: We sew purses for the Lydia Project (a ministry that reaches women who are being treated for cancer).
 We knit baby caps for newborns in the neonatal nursery and make bedrolls, stocking caps and scarves for the homeless.